 The other day a new patient visited our office who had sciatic pain for two years and recently, has experienced “my sciatica” and back pain that has not gone away.

 Upon questioning the patient, we found out that she already had an MRI which showed that there were some significant problems that have continued to develop over the years.

-There are two ways to evaluate x rays and an MRI, the first being pathology which may be related to the pain the person has been experiencing and a second which looks at the test as a history of malfunction that has resulted in what we are now seeing.
+There are two ways to evaluate x-rays and an MRI, the first being pathology which may be related to the pain the person has been experiencing, and the second which looks at the test as a history of malfunction that has resulted in what we are now seeing.
 While we all want to know what the cause is, the point of view a doctor views the test can determine what happens next and how the problem is managed in the future.
-From a chiropractic holistic perspective, we look at both and use the test as part of our data to understand the person we are evaluating so a non invasive approach to care will diagnose and correctly treat the patient.
+From a chiropractic holistic perspective, we look at both and use the test as part of our data to understand the person we are evaluating so a non-invasive approach to care will diagnose and correctly treat the patient.

-While the patient left feeling better, the patient did not tell us about a epidural injection she was going to have two days later.
+While the patient left feeling better, the patient did not tell us about an epidural injection she was going to have two days later.

 Medical data shows us that whom you see first for lower back pain will determine your experience and how it is treated.
 Since she explored the medical route first, she was sent for an MRI which is usually used to get procedures approved that are invasive.
 Often people are immediately sent for rehabilitation which usually includes strengthening protocols that are given to everyone.